lukehaas/Scrollify/README.md

 - Refreshing the page while not at the top will cause scrolling to be locked.

+- Scrollify.update() causes the page to jerk to the top and lock scrolling.

 ## FAQ

 - Do I have to use the section element for Scrollify sections?